Bitcoin Wallet | Specifications & Key Features | Price |

 Let’s accept that managing the seed word or private key is one of the most challenging tasks for the broader adoption of Bitcoin.
 Zengo is on a mission to solve this by letting you or your family manage a self-custodial wallet without the need to store your own seed words or private keys.

 Zengo uses the MPC cryptography technique to avoid private key vulnerability.
-I will share a detailed review of Zengo in the coming days, but for now lets look at what all you will be getting with Zengo.
+I will share a detailed review of Zengo in the coming days, but for now let’s look at what all you will be getting with Zengo wallet.

-Here are a few features of Zengo which might make you start using this as your Bitcoin wallet –
+Here are a few features of Zengo that might make you start using this as your Bitcoin wallet –

 Presented by SatoshiLabs, a Czech Republic-based company, Trezor Model T is one of the OG of Bitcoin hardware wallets.